dasch-swiss/dsp-api/docs/03-apis/feature-toggles.md

 Using `on`/`off` is recommended for clarity.
 For example:

 ```
-X-Knora-Feature-Toggles: new-foo:2=on,fast-bar:1=on
+X-Knora-Feature-Toggles: new-foo:2=on,new-bar=off,fast-baz:1=on
 ```

 A version number must be given when enabling a toggle.
+If a toggle is enabled by default, and you want a version other than the default version, simply enable the toggle, specifying the desired version number.

-It is an error to specify a version number when disabling a toggle.
+If you disable a toggle, you disable all its versions.
+You will then get the functionality that you would have got before the toggle existed.
+Therefore, a version number cannot be given when disabling a toggle.

 ## Response Header